hanascodes/DOAPM/(BeggarOnaBitchesLeash,BeggingOnMyKnees)README.txt

 print("I'll be your Wasp if you're my Plague.
 Teach me your ways, sensei Raki.
 I've wandered alone for far too long. ")

+print("If you see this, don't respond via LinkedIn.
+Make a pull request or sth.
+Please.
+Pretty please with a cherry on top.")

+print("This isn't ASAP.")